Zvi Galil: Career

-From 1976 until 1995 he worked in the computer science department of Tel Aviv University, serving as its chair from 1979 to 1982.
-In 1982 he joined the faculty of Columbia University, serving as the chair of the Computer Science Department from 1989-1994.
-From 1995-2007, he served as the dean of the Fu Foundation School of Engineering & Applied Science.
+From 1976 until 1995, he worked in the computer science department at Tel Aviv University, serving as its chair from 1979 to 1982.
+In 1982, he joined the faculty of Columbia University, serving as the chair of the computer science department from 1989 to 1994.
+From 1995-2007, he served as the dean of the Columbia University Fu Foundation School of Engineering & Applied Science.
 In this position, he oversaw the naming of the school in honor of Chinese businessman Z. Y. Fu after a large donation was given in his name.
 At Columbia, he was appointed the Julian Clarence Levi Professor of Mathematical Methods and Computer Science in 1987, and the Morris and Alma A. Schapiro Dean of Engineering in 1995.

-Galil served as the President of Tel Aviv University starting in 2007 (following Itamar Rabinovich), but resigned and returned to the faculty in 2009, and was succeeded by Joseph Klafter.
-He was named as the dean of Georgia Tech's College of Computing on April 9, 2010.
-At Georgia Tech, together with Udacity founder Sebastian Thrun, Galil conceived of the College of Computing’s Online Master of Science in Computer Science (OMSCS) program, and he led the faculty creation of the program.
+In 2007, Galil succeeded Itamar Rabinovich as president of Tel Aviv University.
+In 2009, he resigned and returned to the faculty, and was succeeded by Joseph Klafter.
+He was named as the dean of Georgia Tech's college of computing on April 9, 2010.
+At Georgia Tech, together with Udacity founder Sebastian Thrun, Galil conceived of the college of computing's online Master of Science in computer science (OMSCS) program, and he led the faculty creation of the program.
 OMSCS went on to become the largest online master’s program in computer science in the United States.
-OMSCS has been featured in hundreds of articles including a 2013 front page article in the New York Times and 2021 interviews in the Wall Street Journal and Forbes.
+OMSCS has been featured in hundreds of articles, including a 2013 front-page article in The New York Times and 2021 interviews in The Wall Street Journal and Forbes.
 Inside Higher Education noted that OMSCS "suggests that institutions can successfully deliver high-quality, low-cost degrees to students at scale".
 The Chronicle of Higher Education noted that OMSCS "may have the best chance of changing how much students pay for a traditional degree".
+A 2023 Forbes article, titled "The Greatest Degree Program Ever", stated that OMSCS "is - by nearly any measure - the most successful degree program in history".
 Galil stepped down as dean and returned to a regular faculty position in June 2019.
 He now serves as the Frederick G. Storey Chair in Computing and Executive Advisor to Online Programs at Georgia Tech.